ymath-io/ymath.io/content/courses/chomp/index.md.md

 What constitutes a winning position?
 A (nonempty) winning position is a position for which there exists a valid cut which gives a losing position.
 A losing position is a position for which all cuts give a winning position.
 All positions are either winning, or losing.
 (Hence the simplification of $\operatorname{winning}(E)=0$.)

 Consider the program's analysis of the $3\times 8$ game of Chomp.
-There are 165 distinct
+There are $165$ distinct positions, comprising $144$ winning positions and $20$ losing pos

 as the size increases it becomes apparent that there is no simple strategy